-Policy recommendation: to encourage the EU to maintain a clear focus on improving transport infrastructure and operations with neighbouring UNECE countries, particularly EU candidate countries
+Recommendation: to encourage the EU to maintain a clear focus on improving transport infrastructure and operations with neighbouring UNECE countries, particularly EU candidate countries

 From a longer-term perspective, it does not seem sensible for international agencies to routinely become involved in detailed proposals for port hinterland infrastructure development or specific initiatives related to particular locations or corridors.
 Instead, attention should be focused on the development of a set of principles relating to both the 'hard' and 'soft' measures, to ensure that decision making is coordinated and consistent.
-For example, the internalisation of external transport costs (such as those related to CO2 emissions) should be pursued as a priority to allow the comodality concept to develop in a true sense.
+For example, the internalisation of external transport costs (such as those related to CO_2 emissions) should be pursued as a priority to allow the comodality concept to develop in a true sense.

 In the light of this analysis, there appears to be considerable scope for an international agency to lead the way in encouraging further international cooperation and in raising awareness about good practices that could be adopted more widely.
 This agency would also be in a strong position to bring together the wide range of national and modal organisations that are often working with less coordination than is ideal.
 At present, it is unclear whether an appropriate existing agency is equipped to take on this role, since many have specific modal-, spatial- or topic-based remits.
-The UNECE itself may provide an appropriate forum but, if not, then there may be a requirement to establish a new agency.
-Given that port hinterlands are ever changing and overlapping it is probably appropriate that the agency has with a more general focus on strategic international corridors which connect ports and other major areas of transport activity, rather than a specific port hinterland remit.
+The UNECE itself may provide an appropriate forum for this.
+Given that port hinterlands are ever changing and overlapping it is probably appropriate that the agency has a more general focus on strategic international corridors which connect ports and other major areas of transport activity, rather than a specific port hinterland remit.

-Policy recommendation: in conjunction with others, UNECE to consider what would be the most appropriate form of international agency to promote strategic hinterland transport connections, and to determine the most appropriate forum in which to continue the development of policies for hinterland connections to seaports
+Recommendation: in conjunction with others, UNECE to consider what would be the most appropriate form of international agency to promote strategic hinterland transport connections, and to determine the most appropriate forum in which to continue the development of policies for hinterland connections to seaports amendments to AGR and AGC Agreements (minimum infrastructure and operational standards for efficient connection of seaports with the international road and rail networks).